Pyramid-Systems-Inc/Myriad-Mind/README.md

 -   **Orchestrator:** The central nervous system.
 It is **intentionally unintelligent**.
 It receives keywords, looks up the required agents in the `Agent Registry`, and dispatches requests to them.
 -   **Myriad Agents:** The heart of the system.
 These are independent microservices, each embodying a single concept.
 For the MVP, they are simple Flask apps with hardcoded knowledge.
 -   **Output Processor / Synthesizer:** Receives data packets from the agents and assembles them into a single, coherent, human-readable answer based on the original query's intent.
--   **Lifecycle Manager (Future Goal):** The module responsible for "neurogenesis"—creating, registering, and populating new agents on the fly when the system encounters a novel concept.
+-   **Lifecycle Manager:** This is a crucial module responsible for **Neurogenesis**—creating, registering, and populating new agents on the fly when the system encounters a novel concept.
+It is integral to the v1.0 architecture.

 ## Development Status & Vision